mgcaret/of816/platforms/Neon816/README.md

     }
 ```

-then start neonprog with ``neonprog /dev/ttyUSBx`` (replace device with actual serial device for FTDI cable.
+build neonprog then start it with ``neonprog /dev/ttyUSBx`` (replace device with actual serial device for FTDI cable.

 From within neonprog, execute ``dumprom backup.bin`` to save an image of both ROM banks to ``backup.bin``.